hello-rust/show/LESSONS_LEARNED.md

 - Invest in good gear.
 If you're serious about this, you will spend a LOT of time in front of the screen, editing text / cutting videos.
 It's wise to spend some money on a good screen, mouse, keyboard, and so on.
-Unfortunately, this ends in a never-ending race to find the perfect gear.
-And it can get quite expensive.
-So I suggest you look at what sucks the most and fix that first.
+Unfortunately, it's a never-ending race to find the perfect gear; and it can get quite expensive.
+I suggest you look at what sucks the most and fix that first.
 - Rendering is still a time-sink in 2018.
 Plan in some time for that.
 I usually aim to render the master video over night.